 Surely, Infrastructure as Code (IaC) was not invented by Kubernetes.
 However, this method of creating reusable provisioning plans plays well with the Kubernetes concept.
 Now, dedicated infrastructure engineers can create, maintain, and verify infrastructure demands in version-controlled documents that are reliably used by a provisioning service.
 Placing such manifests in an application development process gave rise to the DevOps paradigm, where infrastructure engineers are no longer fully dedicated, but rather software engineers, too.

 With the rise of the DevOps paradigm and the container-orchestration technology Kubernetes, more and more developers are adopting Kubernetes for development as well as deployment.
-It takes care of a lot of low-level infrastructure and makes it easier to deploy, manage, and scale applications.
+It takes care of a lot of low-level infrastructures and makes it easier to deploy, manage, and scale applications.
 Here, Kubernetes acts as a provisioning service that can freely create and destroy resources as needed.

 The need is actually defined by the developer.
 The developer can just declare the state environment that an application needs to be in and Kubernetes constantly works to maintain that state, freeing developers from manual infrastructure management tasks.